jpegleg/eaas-deployment-m/README.md

 While the template here doesn't include authentication middlware or ZTA, the systems are designed to work well with more integrations.

-This repository contains Kubernetse manifest for morpho-web, merflow, and squirrel-tactix stack.
+This repository contains Kubernetes manifest for morpho-web, merflow, and squirrel-tactix stack.

 Template/references for the microservices: